harbaj7/CMPT353-Project/README.md

 - an `analysis` directory containing the `analysis.csv`.
 - The final analysis results printed to the console, including the performance of the machine learning models.

+## Notes
+commits from itBeABruhmoment are from Maxwell Zhang (301448064)